‘THE WHITE RAVEN’

 I walk to the rhythm of my chest’s metronomic blows.

-Up ahead I spot a meadow; A clearing in my vision now, that divides the forest floor.
+Just ahead I spot a meadow.
+A clearing in my vision now, that divides the forest floor.

 My imagination conjured beasts from horror stories and lore of yore.

 As I stepped into the clearing and made my way beyond the depth–

 of the shadows laid by the pines, blanketing the floor.

 I see a tree standing tall, the king above the pineland floor.

 A shudder struck me, twas the thought that we both stand alone;